Miloshinjo/elxir-bootcamp/README.md

 * Pattern matching works with Lists as well as Tuples.
 * If the left-hand side has a hard-coded value, Elixir will REQUIRE that a right-hand side have the same exact value
 * Values in a pattern matching block that start with the underscore (_), will be skipped when doing pattern matching
+* *[r, g, b | _tail] = list* - when we want to pull of only 3 elements from a big list, _tail represents other values we are not interesting.
+* Values can be pattern matched directly into the function arguments list.

 ## Lesson 6 - Saving Files